PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ### Assembly of the Drivers TMC 5160

+These steps will show you how to correctly solder driver boards on their connectors.

 #### Tooling :hammer_and_wrench:

 - [ ] Professional Soldering Iron
 - [ ] Solder
 - [ ] Breadboard
-- [ ] Utility knife
+- [ ] Utility Knife / Razor Blade
-- [ ] Mutlimeter
+- [ ] Multimeter

 ![Drivers_toolings](images/Drivers_toolings.JPG "Drivers_toolings")

->[!WARNING]
-> When you solder this for the first time, take special care to gather information and train yourself.
+When you solder this for the first time, take special care to gather information and train yourself.
 Do not hesitate to have a look to this [Soldering 101: Beginners Guide](https://www.youtube.com/watch?v=rK38rpUy568).

 #### Assembly Steps

-1. Prepare the components
+**1. Prepare the components**

 | Component                            | Example of reference | Qty |
 |--------------------------------------|----------------------|-----|